mateuszwyszynski/PoseNDF/README.md

  - `--config` (optional): the path to the config file for the trained PoseNDF model.
  Be sure to use the model and configuration files that match.
  Default is `'config.yaml'`.
- - `--ckpt-path`: relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model,
+ - `--ckpt-path` (optional): relative path (w.r.t. experiment root directory which is specified in the config file) to the checkpoint with a trained model,
- - `--num-steps` (optional): how many interpolation steps will be performed
- - `--step-size` (optional): what step size should be used.
- Default is 0.1.
  - `--poses-file` (optional): a path to an `npz` file containing poses (potentially with some noise).
- - `--save-interpolation-steps` (optional): whether to save an `.npz` file with poses obtained in each step of the interpolation algorithm.
  The poses should be represented with quaternions.
  Examples of such files can be found in the training data.
  The first and the last pose in the data are taken as the poses to interpolate between.
  If no file with poses is provided, joint values for both the start and the end pose are initialized randomly.
+ - `--num-steps` (optional): how many interpolation steps will be performed
+ - `--step-size` (optional): what step size should be used.
+ Default is 0.1.
+  - `--max-projection-dist` (optional): the maximum accepted distance to the manifold for the final poses.
+ Default is 0.001.
+ - `--max-projection-steps` (optional): if specified, this is the maximum number of projection steps.
+ The projection algorithm will stop after specified number of iterations no matter what is the distance to the manifold for the resulting poses.
+ Default is `None` in which case the algorithm does not stop until all poses are within the specified `--max-projection-dist`.
+ - `--save-interpolation-steps` (optional): whether to save an `.npz` file with poses obtained in each step of the interpolation algorithm.
+ If the flag is missing nothing is saved.

 ### Motion denoising